ntzm/tusk/README.md

 See the [documentation for PHP AWS SDK](https://docs.aws.amazon.com/sdk-for-php/v3/developer-guide/guide_configuration.html) for more information.

+## ID Generation

+By default, file IDs are created using the `RandomHexIdGenerator`, which should give you 32-character IDs that look like `69ed96b70ab30c8f046e79b74faf481b`.
+If you'd like to change how this works, you can inject a custom class that implements `IdGenerator`.

+## Location Generation

+When a file upload begins, the server returns a URL that the client can continue to send data to.
+By default this is whatever the POST URL is, plus the file ID.
+This is handled by the `RelativeLocationGenerator`.

+For example, if the POST endpoint's URL was `/files`, the file location would be `files/<id>`.

+If you'd like to change this, you can inject a custom class that implements `LocationGenerator`.

 ## Events

 Tusk emits events when certain things happen during a file's lifecycle.